Bukharan Jews in Israel: 1990s–present

 From 1989 to 2005 over 5,000 Bukharan Jews from Kyrgyzstan came to Israel due to increased hostility in the region.
 In 1992, there was a secret airlift operation which brought a small number of Bukharan Jews from Tajikistan to Israel.
 From 1989 to 2000, over 10,000 made aliyah from Tajikistan.
 Today, most Bukharim live in Israel with a significant population in America.
 Only 1,000 Jews remain in Tajikistan, 1,500 in Uzbekistan, and only 150 in the city of Bukhara.
+As of 1994, there were multiple Judeo-Tajik media platforms including a radio show run by the former Dean of the Faculty of Oriental Languages in Bukhara.
+Amnon Cohen, a former member of the Knesset is of Bukharan descent.